-Initiative to encourage autonomous and sustainable mobility of school children from age of 8 years
+Initiative to encourage autonomous and sustainable mobility of school children from 8 years old.

-1. Municipality.
-Staff to lead, implement follow-up measures, results evaluation and run communication campaigns
+3. Municipality: staff to lead, implement follow-up mesures, results evaluation and run communication campaigns.

 Evidence of success

-A measurable output is the increase mobility on foot, bike or bus in schools.
-In the case of Girona, there are 6 safe routes to schools done and 2 that are in process.
+A mesurable output is the increase mobility on foot, bike or bus in schools.
+In the case of Girona, there are 6 safe routes to schools done and two that are in process.

-Thanks to the safe routes to school, there is a closer relationship between the municipality and the schools, within the municipality (interdepartmental sharing) and within the school.
+Thanks to the safe routes to school, there is a closer relationship between the municipality and the schools, within the municipality (interdepertmental sharing) and within the school.

 Potential for learning or transfer

-There is a big potential for transfering this activity to other areas and countries due to the fact that the frame conditions are the same, everywhere in Europe: steadily growing use of cars, steadily growing (or even high) degree of motorisation, tendency to a very passive-style of living especially among kids and a more and more increase of perceived dangerous trips to school by parents.
+There is big potential for transfering this activity to other areas and countries due to the fact that the frame conditions are the same, everywhere in Europe: steadily growing use of cars, steadily growing (or even high) degree of motorisation, tendency to a very passive-style of living especially among kids and a more increase of perceived dangerous trips to school ba parents.